SnakeOnex/tinygrad/README.md

 Virtuální Milovice

 ## About
 Simulator for testing of FSD autonomous systems written in python and using [ursina](https://www.ursinaengine.org) package for 3D rendering.
-Simulator offers manual driving aswell as TCP connection to Autonomous system process receiving cone detection data and sending actuator commands.
+It offers manual driving aswell as TCP connection to Autonomous system process receiving cone detection data and sending actuator commands.

 ## Project Structure
 - **models/** - 3D prop models & Texture files